-- The base salary and cash bonus components of the compensation program are designed to provide income independent of the Company's stock price performance so that employees will not focus exclusively on stock price performance to the detriment of other important business metrics. - The cash bonus and equity components of compensation are designed to reward both short- and long-term company performance, which discourages employees from taking actions that focus solely on the short-term success of the Company. - Because operating income performance was used for determining cash bonus payments in FY17, executives and other employees were encouraged to take a balanced approach that focuses on generating corporate revenue while taking into account operating expenses. - The Company's operating income performance target is applicable to executives and employees (other than most sales employees) alike, regardless of functional group. - The Company caps the performance-based incentives (cash bonus and PSU/MSUs) for the executives (at 150% and 133% respectively, of target), which discourages excessive risk taking. - The Company caps the cash incentive award for the Sales Commission Plan at 200% which provides substantial incentive for the sales force to meet and exceed their objectives.
-However, senior executives, including Mr. Gault, do not participate in the Sales Commission Plan and are thus limited to the Extreme Incentive Plan payouts so they are incentivized to balance both revenue and profitability, which discourages excessive risk taking by our executives.
-We have internal controls and oversight on plan payouts and exceptions. - As part of the Company's Insider Trading Policy, the Company prohibits hedging, speculative transactions and pledging transactions involving its stock so executives and other employees of the Company cannot insulate themselves from the effects of poor stock price performance. - Executives and other employees are entitled to reasonable severance benefits that are in line with benefits provided by other public companies. - The Company has adopted a claw-back policy that under certain circumstances allows it to recover incentive based compensation paid to current and former executives.
+- The base salary and cash bonus components of the compensation program are designed to provide income independent of the Company's stock price performance so that employees will not focus exclusively on stock price performance to the detriment of other important business metrics. - The cash bonus and equity components of compensation are designed to reward both short- and long-term company performance, which discourages employees from taking actions that focus solely on the short-term success of the Company. - Because operating income performance was used for determining cash bonus payments in FY17, executives and other employees were encouraged to take a balanced approach that focuses on generating corporate revenue while taking into account operating expenses. - The Company's operating income performance target is applicable to executives and employees (other than most sales employees) alike, regardless of functional group. - The Company caps the performance-based incentives (cash bonus and PSU/MSUs) for the executives (at 150% and 133% respectively, of target), which discourages excessive risk taking. - Senior executives, including Mr. Gault, do not participate in the Sales Commission Plan and are thus limited to the Extreme Incentive Plan payouts so they are incentivized to balance both revenue and profitability, which discourages excessive risk taking by our executives.
+We have internal controls and oversight on plan payouts and exceptions. - As part of the Company's Insider Trading Policy, the Company prohibits hedging, speculative transactions and pledging transactions involving its stock so executives and other employees of the Company cannot insulate themselves from the effects of poor stock price performance. - · Executives and other employees are entitled to reasonable severance benefits that are in line with benefits provided by other public companies. - The Company has adopted a claw-back policy that under certain circumstances allows it to recover incentive based compensation paid to current and former executives.